samahesh56/Website/your-website/content/blog/building-my-portfolio-website.md

 - Subtle hover effects on interactive elements

 ### MDX Blog System
 For the blog section, I implemented an MDX-based system that allows me to write posts in Markdown while incorporating React components when needed.
-This gives me the best of both worlds: the simplicity of Markdown with the power of React.

 ### Contact Form
 I built a contact form with client-side validation and secure server-side processing.
 This allows visitors to reach out directly from the site while protecting against spam.